 WARNING Sulfuric acid in batteries can cause severe burns.
-Avoid contact with skin, eves or clothing.
-Wear goodles, rubbes closed on the second sec apron when working with batteries.
+Avoid contact with skin, eyes, or clothing.
+Wear goggles, rubber gloves and a protective apron when working with batteries.

 FEDERAL REQUIREMENTS FOR RECREATIONAL BOATS

 Boat operators are required to file a boating accident report when their boat is involved in certain boating accidents as follows: